 South Africa

-Freedom Park is one of South Africa’s best-known heritage sites, but over the past five years, it has incurred losses totalling R1.49 billion and is hopelessly insolvent.
+Freedom Park is one of South Africa’s best-known heritage sites, but over the past five years, it has incurred losses totalling R1.49 billion and is insolvent.

 Freedom Park is situated in Salvokop in Pretoria and includes a memorial with a list of the names of those killed in the South African Wars, World War I, World War II, as well as during the Apartheid era.